-As amended on 4/16/2026: - Requires advertisements for health-related products or services to include a clear and conspicuous disclosure if they use a digital replica or synthetic performer that is generated or substantially altered using artificial intelligence. - Restricts enforcement of these provisions exclusively to the Attorney General or a district attorney and clarifies the bill does not create a private right of action. - Specifies that a violation of these provisions does not constitute a misdemeanor. - The 3/25/2026 amendment exempts an ad with a healthcare provider if the depicted person is a real, licensed professional, has given prior consent, and agrees with the statements made in the ad.
+As amended on 6/11/2026: - Requires advertisements for health-related products or services to include a clear and conspicuous disclosure if they use a digital replica or synthetic performer that is generated or substantially altered using artificial intelligence. - Restricts enforcement of these provisions exclusively to the Attorney General or a district attorney and clarifies the bill does not create a private right of action. - Specifies that a violation of these provisions does not constitute a misdemeanor. - The 3/25/2026 amendment exempts an ad with a healthcare provider if the depicted person is a real, licensed professional, has given prior consent, and agrees with the statements made in the ad. - The 6/11/2026 amendment removes some disclosure requirements and amends definitions.

 | Date | Chamber | Action |